Nijel Amos: Running career

-2023: Doping ban
+2023: Doping Suspension

 On 12 July 2022, Amos was provisionally suspended from competition by the Athletics Integrity Unit after he tested positive for GW1516, a banned hormone and metabolic modulator that is not approved for use in humans.
 On 3 May 2023, it was announced that he had received backdated three-year doping ban which would end on 11 July 2025.

 Achievements

 Amos (L in blue) races the 800 m at the 2017 World Championships in Athletics in London, where he finished fifth.

 All information taken from World Athletics profile.